tugraskan/SWIFT/doc/VS-Win.md

 3. Install [**Git**](https://git-scm.com/downloads/win) .

-Running integrated SWAT+ tests in Visual Studio requires Python.
+Running integrated SWIFT tests in Visual Studio requires Python.
 You may optionally Install Python from the Microsoft App Store and the Python workload in Visual Studio.

 ## Starting Visual Studio

-For the SWAT+ build system,  the `CMake` tool is being used, which is integrated in Visual Studio.
+For the SWIFT build system,  the `CMake` tool is being used, which is integrated in Visual Studio.
 However, Visual Studio needs to be started the following way for the Intel compiler to work with `CMake` within Visual Studio.
 Always follow those steps to start Visual Studio!

 1. In your Windows Start Menu, search for `intel...` and select **"Intel oneAPI command prompt for Intel 64 for Visual Studio 2022"**  which will open a terminal window an load needed Intel compiler information.
 You may pin that menu item.